-Valuation date Actuarially determined contribution rates are calculated as of July 1, two years prior to the end of the fiscal year in which contributions are reported.
+Valuation date Actuarially determined contribution rates are calculated as of July 1, two years prior to the end of Valuation date Actuarially determined contribution rates are calculated as of July 1 , two years prior to the end of --- ---------------- --- ------------------------- ---------------------------------

 Actuarial cost method Entry age actuarial cost method.

 Amortization method Level dollar, closed periods.

 Remaining amortization period 16.62 years as of July 1, 2021.

 The July 1, 2010 amortization bases were combined into a single amortization base and amortized over 30 years.
 Any changes in Unfunded Actuarial Accrued Liability (UAAL) due to actuarial experience gains or losses after July 1, 2010, are separately amortized over a fixed (closed) 30-year period effective with that valuation.
-Any changes in UAAL due to a change in actuarial assumptions or plan provisions are separately amortized over a fixed (closed)15-year period.
-Any changes in UAAL due to actuarial assumptions after July 1, 2014, are separately amortized over a fixed (closed) 20-year period.
+Any changes in UAAL due to a change in actuarial assumptions or plan provisions are separately amortized over a fixed (closed) 15-year period.
+Any changes in UAAL due to actuarial experience gains or losses or a change in actuarial assumptions after July 1, 2014, are separately amortized over a fixed (closed) 20-year period.

 Asset valuation method The market value of assets less unrecognized returns in each of the last five years.
 An unrecognized return is equal to the difference between the actual and the expected return on a market value basis and is recognized over a five-year period.

 Inflation 2.50%.

 Investment rate of return 6.75%, net of pension plan investment expenses, including inflation.

 Projected salary increases 3.65-5.95%, varying by service, including inflation.

-Cost-of-living adjustments 1 4.41% for those who retired 7/2/2019 - 7/1/2020; 3.69% for all others eligible for COLA.
+Cost-of-living adjustments1 4.41% for those who retired 7/2/2019 - 7/1/2020; 3.69% for all others eligible for COLA.

 Mortality Active and inactive: Pub-2010 Teacher Employee Amount-Weighted Above-Median Mortality Table.

 Healthy: Pub-2010 Healthy Teacher Amount-Weighted Above-Median Mortality Table, multiplied by 90 percent for male faculty members, 95 percent for female faculty members, 100 percent for other male members and 110 percent for other female members.

 Beneficiaries of retired members: Pub-2010 Contingent Survivor Amount-Weighted Above-Median Mortality Table multiplied by 100 percent for males and 90 percent for females.

 Disabled: Pub-2010 Non-Safety Disabled Retiree Amount-Weighted Mortality Table.

 All mortality tables listed above are projected generationally with the two-dimensional mortality improvement scale MP-2018.